BMC-CS-113/BMC-CS-113.github.io/labs/Lab01.md

 ```

 To confirm this works, you should see something like
-`apoliak@julia:~/cs113/labs/lab01$ ` on the command prompt.
+`edinella@goldengate:~/cs113/labs/lab01$ ` on the command prompt.
-You will hopefully see your username instead of `apoliak` and different
+You will hopefully see your username instead of `edinella` and different
-name after the `@` symbol besides for `julia`.
+name after the `@` symbol besides for `goldengate`.
 Lab00 explains what the second
 name means.

 Another way to confirm you followed the steps above correctly is to run
 `pwd`.
-You should the see something like `/home/apoliak/cs113/labs/lab01` (where
+You should the see something like `/home/edinella/cs113/labs/lab01` (where
-again it will say your username rather than `apoliak`.
+again it will say your username rather than `edinella`.

 ## 1. Expressions